ryanzec/coding-standards/README.md

 var q;
 ```

-Variables SHOULD be named as nouns or states
+Variables should be named as nouns or states

 ```javascript
 //good